splunk/public-o11y-docs/get-started/core2o11y/practice-reliability/collaboration/collaboration.rst

 Splunk APM
 ===================================================================================
-You can facilitate collaboration across product, strategy, and sales teams with Splunk APM. when you :ref:`configure Business Workflow rules <apm-create-workflow-rule>`, APM tracks business Key Performance Indicators (KPIs) as well as Service Level Indicators (SLIs) .
+You can facilitate collaboration across product, strategy, and sales teams with Splunk APM.
+When you :ref:`configure Business Workflow rules <apm-create-workflow-rule>`, APM tracks business Key Performance Indicators (KPIs) as well as Service Level Indicators (SLIs) .
 See :ref:`monitor-business-workflows` for an example of how to use APM to track business KPIs and collaborate across departments.

 To learn how to set up APM to correlate with business KPIs, see :ref:`apm-workflows`

 Splunk Log Observer Connect
 ===================================================================================
 You can
 :ref:`Save and share Log Observer Connect queries <logs-save-share>` across observability teams when you create a valuable query that might be useful for other team members or other teams.
+See :ref:`logs-queries` to learn the many different ways you can query logs without a query language in Log Observer Connect.

 Splunk Real User Monitoring (RUM)
 ===================================================================================